 Uterine fibroids are benign growths that often cause heavy, painful periods and are most common in women 30-40 years old.
-Laura LeBel, MD, is a highly skilled obstetrics and gynecology surgeon at Elle OBGYN in Greenville, South Carolina, who diagnoses and treats women of all ages with fibroids.
+Laura LeBel, MD, Heather Hoy, MD and Amanda Holsopple, MD are highly skilled obstetrics and gynecology surgeons here at Elle OBGYN in Greenville, South Carolina, who diagnose and treat women of all ages with fibroids.
 From medication to robotic surgery, you can be sure you get the most effective treatment for your fibroids with the personalized care and attention you need.
-Call Elle OBGYN to schedule an appointment or book one online.
+Call Elle OBGYN at 864-609-4009 to schedule an appointment or book one online.

 Fibroids are noncancerous tumors that develop in your uterus and cause pain and discomfort.
 They can grow to become rather large inside the wall of your uterus or on the outside.
 Fibroids are most common inside your uterine wall and can range in size from as small as a pea to as large as a grapefruit or softball.